Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "I... she's outside," Alfrir said.

 Ljörn looked around the room.
 Like Alfrir said, she wasn't in the hall.
 This time, without a fuss, he stood up.
-He took a torch stick and stuck it in the hearth.
+He slung his shield around his back, took an unlit torch stick, and stuck it in the hearth.
 When it caught fire, he held it up and left the longhouse.

 The cold breeze hit his face when he pushed the door open.
 He closed the door behind him as gently as he could, but his anxiety didn't make it easy.
 Once the door closed shut, he stepped away from the longhouse and looked out into the yonder grasslands.
 His torch gave him light so he could see, its flames warm and flickering.
 There was no one in sight.
 But when he looked towards the forest, he froze.